ybAmazing/paicoin_pre-compiled/MacOS/readme.md

-# Use pre-compiled binary to run Paicoind on MacOS
+# Use pre-compiled binary to run Paicoin on MacOS

 ## 1. install brew
 ```